-Operations and Maintenance Staff Field Operations and Safety Personnel schedule an on-site coordination meeting with local Fire and First Responders to establish expectations, cross train on safety concerns and establish expectations in preparation for a fire.
-They are to discuss access points, personnel points of contact and contact information including Operations and Maintenance Staff OCC.
+NovaSource Field Operations and Safety Personnel schedule an on-site coordination meeting with local Fire and First Responders to establish expectations, cross train on safety concerns and establish expectations in preparation for a fire.
+They are to discuss access points, personnel points of contact and contact information including NovaSource OCC.
 Electrical safety, equipment voltages, currents and arc flash information, safe working distances, electrical isolation with zones of protection as appropriate are to be covered with first responders to ensure safety and develop clear expectation prior to an event.

 - 1. Any person who discovers a fire in the facility should immediately make radio/phone contact with the Facility Lead Technician, and provide the following information:

 - a.
 That a fire has been discovered.

 - b.
 The location and source of the fire.

 - c.
-Any injuries that have occurred.
+Any injuries that have occurred

 - d.
 The cause of the fire (if known)

 - e.
-Actions they will take to extinguish the fire (if appropriate, in accordance with step 2 of this procedure).
+Actions he/she will be taking to extinguish the fire (if appropriate, in accordance with step 2 of this procedure).